Which Camera Is Right for You? Our Simple Camera Buying Guide!

 We don’t see the need to buy a cheap compact camera, which is why we don’t give a particular recommendation in this area.

 If perfect image quality isn’t that high on your list of priorities and you don’t want to make any manual settings on your camera, we recommend that you just take pictures with your smartphone.

 You probably always have it on you anyway, and a good smartphone doesn’t take worse pictures than a cheap compact camera.

-Of course there are also premium models of compact cameras with prices in the high three-digit or even four-digit range where the image quality is up to scratch.
-This might be the right camera for you if you want to reduce the size and weight of your equipment to a minimum.
+It is different with the premium compact cameras, whose prices are in the high three-digit or even four-digit range.
+Here the image quality is also right.
+Such a camera is something for you if you want to reduce the size and weight of your equipment to a minimum.

 Recommended compact cameras

 Price level: 350 euros

 Generally we would not recommend you to buy a cheap compact camera.
 In most cases you will drive better with a smartphone instead.